orbeon/orbeon-forms-doc/faq/other-technical.md

 if users clicked on a link to load a page, and while the page is being loaded interrupt the browser, for instance by clicking on another link (assuming the previous page is still visible), or pressing the _escape_ key or the equivalent browser button, or closing the browser window or tab.
 Unless you also see another user-facing issue, you don't need to worry about this exception in the logs.

-## Can you provide performance numbers?

-As of 2015, we have tests showing that a modern Intel server CPU with 4-8 cores can handle 200-400 users concurrently filling form data.

-However please note that this can vary widely depending on the complexity and size of the forms.